apache/superset/.github/ISSUE_TEMPLATE/bug-report.md

 ---
 name: Bug report
-about: Create a report to help us improve Superset's stability!
-For feature requests please open a discussion at https://github.com/apache/superset/discussions/categories/ideas
+about: "Create a report to help us improve Superset's stability!
+For feature requests please open a discussion [here](https://github.com/apache/superset/discussions/categories/ideas)."
-labels: "#bug"
+labels: bug
 ---

 A clear and concise description of what the bug is.